-If you are a citizen of Mexico, Canada or the United States, one of several NAFTA provisions relating to Canadian work permits, LMOs or their exemption may apply to you.
+If you are a citizen of Mexico, Canada or the United States, one of several CUSMA, formerly NAFTA, provisions relating to Canadian work permits, LMOs or their exemption may apply to you.

-There are 3 types of NAFTA work permits:
+There are 3 types of CUSMA work permits:

 Intra-Company Transfer Work Permit

-For more information on NAFTA work permits, let us assist you by filling out our free assessment form.
+For more information on CUSMA work permits, let us assist you by filling out our assessment form.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.